oqtane/oqtane.docs/docs-src/pages/manuals/system/system-info.md

 ## Overview

+The System Info module provides a centralized view into your Oqtane environment’s health, configuration, and diagnostics.
+From framework versions to runtime memory usage, this tool helps administrators monitor the hosting infrastructure and fine-tune performance or debugging settings.

+Key features include:

+- **System Environment Details** – Check .NET versions, server OS, memory use, and more.
+- **Runtime Configuration Options** – Toggle diagnostics, error visibility, caching, and logging levels.
+- **Developer Tools Access** – Launch Swagger UI and inspect API endpoints.
+- **System Log Viewer** – Monitor and clear real-time event logs for troubleshooting.
+- **Application Restart** – Instantly restart the app to apply changes or clear server-side state.

+---

+## Info Tab (System Environment)

 The **Info** tab displays critical environment and framework details for your Oqtane installation.
 - **Framework Version**: The current Oqtane framework version.
   *(Tooltip: "Framework Version")*
 - **CLR Version**: The .NET Common Language Runtime version in use.